andresmunozit/robot-runner/README.md

   - instrucions_test_1.txt
   - instrucions_test_2.txt
   - instrucions_test_3.txt
+This files are repeated several times into the project folder, this is for you to avoid receiving "file not found" error during the tests.
+Anyway if the program doesn't find the instructions file you will be asked to try again, until the system can find the file or you write "exit".

 ### JUnit testing with Eclipse
 You can download Eclipse IDE, import the project and run the tests.